Much Ado About Nothing Language and Communication Quotes

 How we cite our quotes: Citations follow this format: (Act.Scene.Line).
 Line numbers correspond to the Riverside edition.

-Come hither, neighbour Seacoal.
-God hath bless'd you with a
+steps forward.]
+God hath blessed you with a good

-good name.
-To be a well-favoured man is the gift of fortune, but
+name.
+To be a well-favored man is the gift of

 Dogberry bungles his words throughout all of his lines.
 That he mistakes writing and reading as a sign of vanity is a good introduction to exactly how Dogberry views the world.
 To him, being a learned man is a good way to show off how refined you are.
 He attempts to use grandiose speech to convince everyone that’s he’s a gentleman, even though he doesn’t really have a grasp of the vocabulary he employs.
 Inadvertently, he is correct; reading and writing are not usually things of vanity, but he employs them vainly, and often in vain.
 (Oh!
 Who’s got puns?)